octoshrimpy/chromaforge/gameplay/[ @ ] traveling/readme.md

-# traveling
 _Travelling will require skill checks by players_

-Skill checks are determined by rolling 1d6 per skill check required.
+Skill checks are determined by rolling 1d6 per skill check required. players can roll this.

+## rolling for what checks to use while travelling

-1. strength
+1. ranged
-    * clearing paths
-    * setting up camp
-2. stealth
     * hunting
-    * detection of possible enemies
-3. arcane
+    * scouting path for baddies
+2. arcana
     * detection of possible traps
     * protection spells
-4. range
+3. stealth
     * hunting
-    * scouting path for baddies
+    * detection of possible enemies
+4. strength
+    * clearing paths
+    * setting up camp
 5. charm
     * being friendly to passerbys
     * talking their way past toll roads